Page last updated: 01 July 2026

 About the transfer

-Why is consumer credit regulation moving to the FMA?
+Why move consumer credit regulation to the FMA?

-The transfer simplifies and streamlines the regime by establishing a single conduct regulator for financial products and services, reducing duplication.
+The transfer simplifies and streamlines the regulatory environment by establishing a single conduct regulator for financial markets, reducing duplication for regulated entities.
 It also enables stronger consumer protections through enhanced conduct regulation tools.

-Experienced credit regulation professionals from the Commerce Commission are joining the FMA, bringing a wealth of knowledge to support the sector.
-Once the transfer takes place, the FMA will have a dedicated frontline credit team as well as credit staff from the Commission positioned in existing FMA teams who will be dealing with credit matters.
+Experienced credit regulation professionals from the Commerce Commission have joined the FMA, bringing a wealth of knowledge to support the sector.
+The FMA now has a dedicated frontline credit team as well as credit staff from the Commerce Commission positioned in existing FMA teams to deal with credit matters.

-Where do I go for advice and support or to answer questions during this transition period?
+Where do I go for advice and support or to get answers to questions?

 About the FMA